The Fall of the USSR

 The great problem with most critiques of the USSR is that they do not explain its successes.
 In the 20s and 30s it did far better in most respects than the West.
 In the 40s and 50s and even into the early 60s it was still doing very well, and put the first satellite in orbit, produced tanks that were as good as the West’s and produced the most successful assault rifle in history.
 As late as the early eighties, there were points where Russia’s best tanks were better than the West’s.

-I am aware of no other nation larger than a city state which has industrialized other than through the use of mercantalist policies.
+The USSR is one of the few nations larger than a city state which has industrialized other than through the use of mercantilist policies.
 During the Great Depression the USSR vastly outperformed the West.

 So, why did it fail?
 There are two perspectives I believe have a lot of truth to them.
 Let’s start with Olson’s: the failure of the USSR was a feedback problem.
 At the beginning of the USSR local cliques and power groups had not formed.
 The central planners knew exactly how much was being produced, and exactly how much could be produced and were able to coerce people into producing what they knew was possible to make.